jamesw98/ghsfl-docs/policies_procedures.markdown

 Faculty Sponsors and coaches must take the approved on-line concussion safety training course: https://www.cdc.gov/headsup/youthsports/training/index.html.
 The Faculty Sponsor is responsible for ensuring the coach(s) for their school has taken the training.

 Beginning with the 2020-21 season, GHSFL coaches must be at 21 years of age or older.
 Coaches must complete any background check/screening required by their school.
-The GHSFL strongly encourages the completion of a SafeSport course.
+The GHSFL strongly encourages the completion of a SafeSport course for all coaches.

+In order to coach at a GHSFL Tournament coaches must have completed SafeSport training.
+The board will verify SafeSport certification before the first GHSFL tournament of the season.

 #### Complaints Against Coaches
 Any complaint/report regarding coaches behavior must be made in writing by a faculty-sponsor or team parent.